 - 2 pounds chicken thighs, boneless skinless

 - 1.5 teaspoons kosher salt (or to taste)

 - 1 teaspoon black pepper

 - 1 ounce parmesan cheese

 - basil and parmesan cheese for garnish

 - Heat a large cast iron skillet over medium heat.
-Add half of the olive oil, and season the chicken breasts very well with salt, pepper, Italian seasoning, oregano and dried basil, reserving some for the vegetables.
+Add half of the olive oil, and season the chicken thighs very well with salt, pepper, Italian seasoning, oregano, and dried basil, reserving some for the vegetables.

 - Once skillet is hot, cook the chicken until brown on both sides, about 3-5 minutes per side.
 Work in batches if needed to avoid over crowding the pan.
 Once all of the chicken is cooked through and reaches an internal temperature of 165°F, remove from the skillet and set aside.